Toyota Camry: XV10 (1991–1996)

 The smaller V30 Camry varied in other areas besides the size.
 Although the underpinnings, doors and fenders, and overall basic design cues were common between the two cars, the smaller Camry sported harder, more angular front- and rear-end styling treatment, with the wide-body model presenting a more curvaceous silhouette.
 This was a departure from the V20 generation Camry which, although had many more rounded panels than the V10 series, was nevertheless generally slab-sided in shape.
 A two-door Camry coupé was added to compete with the Honda Accord coupé.
 However, the Camry Coupé was never popular and was dropped in 1996.
 A two-door Camry would not be reintroduced until 1999, with the Toyota Camry Solara.

 The Japanese V30 model was replaced by the Camry V40 in 1994, however, this was also a Japan-only model.
 International markets instead retained the wider XV10 until it was replaced by the XV20 in 1996.
 The V40 and XV20 models were sold alongside one another in the Japanese market until 1998.
 At this time, the Vista V50 took the place of the V40, ending the period of separate Camrys for the Japanese and international markets.

 The XV10, at its most basic level, offered a 2.2-liter 5S-FE four-cylinder engine, up from 2.0 liters in the V20 and V30 Camrys.
 This unit produced 97 kW of power and 197 Nm of torque, although the exact figures varied slightly depending on the market.
 Power and displacement increases were also received for the V6 engine.
 The 3.0-liter 3VZ-FE unit was rated at 138 kW and 264 Nm.
-An all-new aluminium 1MZ-FE V6 debuted in North American models from 1993 for the 1994 model year, with other markets retaining the 3VZ-FE V6.
+An all-new aluminum 1MZ-FE V6 debuted in North American models from 1993 for the 1994 model year, with other markets retaining the 3VZ-FE V6.
 Power and torque rose to 140 kW and 275 Nm, respectively.

 In Australia, the V6 engine Camry was badged "Camry Vienta" when launched in 1993, later becoming the Toyota Vienta in 1995.
-In South Africa, the XV10 Camry was manufactured by Toyota SA in Durban from 1992 to 2001, offering both the 2.2-liter and 3.0-liter engines, as well as a 2.0-liter engine derived from the Celica.
+In South Africa, the XV10 Camry was manufactured by Toyota SA in Durban from 1992 to 2002, offering both the 2.2-liter and 3.0-liter engines, as well as a 2.0-liter engine derived from the Celica.
 Only a sedan configuration was available.
 These were also marketed and sold into Namibia, Botswana and Zimbabwe.

-A variant of the UK market V6 model - detuned to run on 91 rather than 95 octane unleaded petrol - was launched in New Zealand in 1991.
+A variant of the UK market V6 model - detuned to run on 91 rather than 95 octane unleaded gasoline - was launched in New Zealand in 1991.
 These Japanese-built models were replaced with an Australian-made line, with unique New Zealand specification, in 1993 at which point the 2.2-liter I4 was offered as well.